 What does this mean if I am an Apprentice Employer?

-- Apprentices need to continue learning, even where they are not attending day release/block release/full time training
+- Apprentices need to continue learning, even where they are not attending training at HWGTA sites.

 - As per Apprentice funding rules, learners must be allowed 20% of their working week to complete “off the job” training.
 HWGTA will provide apprentices with qualification materials, will be carrying out reviews remotely and will also start online training sessions where appropriate